wkgcass/vproxy/doc/command.md

 Create a loadbalancer.

-* acceptor-elg (aelg): choose an event loop group as the acceptor event loop group. can be the same as worker event loop group
+* acceptor-elg (aelg): *optional*. choose an event loop group as the acceptor event loop group. can be the same as worker event loop group.
-* event-loop-group (elg): choose an event loop group as the worker event loop group. can be the same as acceptor event loop group
+* event-loop-group (elg): *optional*. choose an event loop group as the worker event loop group. can be the same as acceptor event loop group.
 * address (addr): the bind address of the loadbalancer
 * server-groups (sgs): used as the backend servers
-* in-buffer-size: input buffer size. *optional*, default 16384 (bytes)
+* in-buffer-size: *optional*. input buffer size. default 16384 (bytes)
-* out-buffer-size: output buffer size. *optional*, default 16384 (bytes)
+* out-buffer-size: *optional*. output buffer size. default 16384 (bytes)
-* protocol: the protocol used by tcp-lb. available options: tcp, h2, or your customized protocol.
-See [doc](https://github.com/wkgcass/vproxy/blob/master/doc/using-application-layer-protocols.md) or [doc_zh](https://github.com/wkgcass/vproxy/blob/master/doc_zh/using-application-layer-protocols.md) for more info. *optional*, default tcp
+* protocol: *optional*. the protocol used by tcp-lb. available options: tcp, h2, or your customized protocol.
+See [doc](https://github.com/wkgcass/vproxy/blob/master/doc/using-application-layer-protocols.md) or [doc_zh](https://github.com/wkgcass/vproxy/blob/master/doc_zh/using-application-layer-protocols.md) for more info. default tcp
-* security-group (secg): specify a security group for the lb. *optional*, default allow any
+* security-group (secg): *optional*. specify a security group for the lb. default allow any

 ```
-add tcp-lb lb0 acceptor-elg elg0 event-loop-group elg0 address 127.0.0.1:18080 server-groups sgs0 in-buffer-size 16384 out-buffer-size 16384
+add tcp-lb lb0 address 127.0.0.1:18080 server-groups sgs0
 "OK"
 ```